Agent Branding: Crafting Your Unique Identity to Stand Out and Attract Clients

 Spoken lines for you

-• First line: “Most sellers in this city feel lost once they decide to move so my job is to give them a clear playbook.”
+• First line: “Most sellers in this city feel lost once they decide to move, so my job is to give them a clear playbook.”

-• Middle line: “I focus on move up families in these three school zones and handle every detail from prep to close so they can keep life moving.”
+• Middle line: “I focus on move up families in these school zones and handle every detail from prep to close so they can keep life moving.”

-Where to use this story
+Where to use it

 Script 2

-Problem and solution brand message for buyers
+Problem and solution message for buyers

 Spoken lines for you